GetStoreConnect/agentforce-education-workforce-academy-demo/README.md

 ```

 ## Support & Contributions
+This is an open source repository and no direct Agentforce support is provided by StoreConnect beyond direct help on StoreConnect specific functions.
+For assistance with Agentforce more generally, please contact one of our StoreConnect partners.

 This project is maintained by StoreConnect for the Workforce Academy demo.
 Community contributions are welcome via issues.
 For product assistance, contact [support@getstoreconnect.com](mailto:support@getstoreconnect.com) or visit [support.getstoreconnect.com](https://support.getstoreconnect.com/).